 At Dell Seton Medical Center at The University of Texas, patients are cared for in a healthy, sustainable environment that promotes healing.
 Seton is proud of the “green” strength of Austin and commits to being good environmental stewards.
-This modern new teaching hospital is designed to attain LEED for Healthcare Certification and Austin Energy Green Building Program Certification.
+This modern new teaching hospital has a LEED for Healthcare Gold Certification and Austin Energy Green Building Program Certification.
 The LEED program, or Leadership in Energy & Environmental Design, is sponsored by the U.S. Green Building Council.
 Key Features of the Hospital

 - Connection to nature, including views of Waller Creek and abundant natural light

 - Pedestrian and bike friendly campus with access to bus and rail mass transit

 - Sustainable design and construction practices